Last updated June 13th, 2021.

 Because of its strategic location, Laos could become a major Southeast Asian railway hub – a potentially huge source of income for this tiny economy of 7 million people.

-Laos will benefit from its multitude of borders in several ways.
+Laos will benefit from its multiple borders in several ways.
 First off, they’re fast becoming part of a well-traveled tourism trail in Asia.
-Proximity to popular destinations like Southern China, Thailand, and Cambodia means Laos is naturally being discovered as an alternative.
+Close proximity to popular destinations like south China, Thailand, and Cambodia means Laos is naturally being discovered as an alternative.

-Secondly, China is now building a high-speed rail system throughout the country.
-Laos is turning into a transport hub and should eventually connect to the rest of Southeast Asia via Thailand.
+Second, China is currently building a high-speed rail system throughout the country.
+It’s about 70% done as of this post’s last update.
+Laos is quickly turning into a transport hub and should eventually connect to the rest of Southeast Asia via Thailand.